jxmot/github-feeds/README.md

 # Usage

-The following will guide you through setting up the CRON jobs and getting the files ready on your server.
+The following will guide you through getting the files ready and setting up the CRON job on your server.

 ## Set Up